-An integrated and effective GCAP requires early involvement of key partners and stakeholders.
-A comprehensive stakeholder mapping and analysis should be performed to identify key individuals and stakeholder groups, including businesses NGOs, knowledge institutions and public agencies and utility companies responsible for municipal services such as energy, water, waste and transport utilities, land use planning, health and social care.
+A comprehensive stakeholder mapping and analysis should be performed to identify key individuals and stakeholder groups including businesses, NGOs, knowledge institutions, and public agencies and utility companies responsible for municipal services such as energy, water, waste and transport utilities, land use planning, health and social care.

 Stakeholders should represent multiple sectors, disciplines, and related areas of expertise.
 Along with representatives from public organisations such as city administrations, municipal utilities, public housing or social care organisations, or national ministries, the EBRD encourages cities to include diverse stakeholders from NGOs, women's organisations, private business, universities, research and knowledge institutions, as well as international and bilateral organisations to enrich the GCAP development process.
+This stakeholder mapping will form the basis for a Stakeholder Engagement Plan (Step 1.6).